-- Follicle depletion by atresia explains why, as a woman ages, she will have progressively fewer follicles left (this is called her ovarian reserve).
+- Follicle depletion by atresia explains why, as a woman ages, she will have progressively less follicles left (this is called her ovarian reserve).

 - The best follicles tend to be ovulated first because they respond best to the reproductive hormones.
 Therefore, increasing age not only means fewer follicles but also generally poorer quality follicles.

 The ovulation process is regulated by two hormones produced in the pituitary gland of the brain: